celinelatulipe/ThinkLikeComputer/_sources/EventHandling/intro-Event-BasedProgramming.rst

 Learning Objectives
 -------------------

-At the end of this chapter, you should be able to use the Python simpleGUI module to:
+At the end of this chapter, you should be able to use the Python simpleGUI module in CodeSkulptr to:

 * Create a simple graphical user interface
 * Write event handling functions to react to end user actions
-* Register event handler functions for the operating systtem to listen for
+* Register event handler functions for the operating system to listen for